Feature: #32051 - Extbase query expression builder for orderings

 Description

-Extbase queries now support SQL function expressions in ORDER BY clauses through a new fluent API.
-This enables sorting results by computed values using functions like CONCAT, TRIM, and COALESCE.
+Extbase queries now support SQL expressions in ORDER BY clauses through a new fluent API.
+This enables results to be sorted using functions such as CONCAT, TRIM, and COALESCE.

-New methods have been added to \TYPO3\CMS\Extbase\Persistence\QueryInterface :
+The following methods have been added to the \TYPO3\CMS\Extbase\Persistence\QueryInterface :

-• orderBy() - Sets a single ordering, replacing any existing orderings
+• orderBy() - Sets a single ordering and replaces any existing orderings

-• addOrderBy() - Adds an ordering to existing orderings
+• addOrderBy() - Adds an ordering to the existing orderings

 • concat() - Creates a CONCAT expression